 - Are you unable to carry out the simple day-to-day tasks of living?

 - Are you becoming violent or acting out your feelings inappropriately?

 Reaching Out For Help

-Talk, Talk, Talk.
-Talk to someone that you trust.
-This person could be a family member, friend, teacher, clergy, counsellor or physician.
+Talk, talk, talk. talk to someone that you trust.
+This person could be a family member, friend, teacher, clergy, counselor or physician.
 Join a grief support group.
 Share your story over and over again.